sagarsuri89/Flask-Pipeline-Monitor-Web-App/README.md

+# Flask Data Pipeline Job Monitor

+This provides a framework for a flask-powered web data pipeline monitor.

-**Update username & password in jmonitor.py**
+**Update username & password in job_monitor.py**

-Project - jobmonitor->jmonitor.py

-Folder "static" - has image files

-Folder "templates" - has jmonitor_temp.html